hpi-swa-teaching/TelegramClient/packages/TelegramClient-UI.package/TCUVideoMessage.class/README.md

-a single message with photo displayed in a TCUMessageList
+a single message with video displayed in a TCUMessageList